Is iPhone 6 Still Good in 2020?

 You also won’t be giving up much in the way of speed, unless you’re planning on doing some pretty heavy-duty gaming on the device.

-All told, the iPhone 6 offers *great* value in 2019.
+All told, this device offers *great* value in 2019.

 So what are you waiting for?
 Pick one up for as low as $155 at Orchard.